Milk Donation and Dispensary

 We partner with Mothers’ Milk Banks of the Mothers’ Milk Bank of the Western Great Lakes (WGL) to ensure the safety of pasteurized donor milk through screening, processing and dispensing standards established by the Human Milk Banking Association of North America (HMBANA).
 HSHS St. Nicholas Hospital is the only Milk Depot and Dispensary in Sheboygan County.

-The Milk Depot and Dispensary is open to the public for families to donate or purchase donor milk.
-Donor milk provides numerous benefits, including infection-fighting factors, growth hormones, and improved nutrition and digestion to newborns.
+The Milk Depot and Dispensary is open to the public for families to donate milk or purchase for short-term supplemental use.
+Breast milk provides numerous benefits, including infection-fighting factors, growth hormones, and improved nutrition and digestion to newborns.

 Many new families face feeding challenges.
 Donor milk is a safe and healthy way to supplement your feeding choice.
 We are here with compassionate support and resources to help you and your baby thrive.